iampenwing/AoC2023/README.md

 I also think I got composing functions right so I can map with `calibrate .
 AoC.getDigits` rather than  mapping with each separately.

+## Day 2 Notes
+Well, this is definitely a puzzle where parsing the input into usable data structures was the biggest part of the challenge.
+I use a lot of shortcuts because of the simplicity of the data and there is no error checking.